mgwidmann/elixir-pattern_tap/README.md

 But when your result cannot be directly input into the next function, you have to stop, pattern match out the value you want and start piping again!

 It is a common pattern to return data like `{:ok, result}` or `{:error, reason}`.
-When you want to handle both cases, theres not much you can do except use another function or a `case`.
-But otherwise you can `use PatternTap`!
+When you want to handle both cases, something like [elixir-pipes](https://github.com/batate/elixir-pipes) may be a better use case for you.
+But otherwise, for simple destructuring of data and returning it in one line (or to just **let it fail**) you can `use PatternTap`!

 #### Not fun way